 The very next day, after the storm passed, I went to a friend’s house for consolation and understanding.
 And K was there.
 He came up to me at the end of the night, and I loved him right then and there.
 I didn’t know his name, or who he was, but I loved him, and I could sense that he was in love with me.

 Neither of us are perfect people; we certainly both have annoying habits and deep imperfections.
-And from the human perspective, we don’t necessarily get on well together, but soulmate love doesn’t really trip up on that.
-However with K, it was a softer love, and I knew what a soulmate was by now, which made my relationship with this soulmate more manageable and more sustainable.
+And from the human perspective, we don’t necessarily get on well together, but platonic soulmate love doesn’t really trip up on that.
+However with K, the love was softer, and I knew what a soulmate was by now.
+Hence, my relationship with this soulmate was more manageable and sustainable.

-The funny thing about soulmate love is that it is so beyond the personal self.
+Platonic soulmate love is funny as it exists so beyond the personal self.

-I often say that it wasn’t until I had my first major boyfriend at age 25 that I learned that I was capable of loving someone.
+I often say, my first major boyfriend at age 25 taught me that I was capable of loving someone.
 Until that point, I really didn’t know that I could do romantic intimacy—the key being that “I” could love another.
 That lover came into my life only after being two soulmates deep.

-But soulmates are angels, although strangely only we can see the angel in the other person.
+Strangely, only we can see the angel in the other person.
 Seeing it, we can’t help but be madly in love.
 It goes beyond ourselves, beyond how we love our mates, and later our children.
-It is something beautiful and good and true, something instant and obvious and always present—that beyond our human suits, we are pure love, just as Plato described it.
-A soulmate is someone who you effortlessly see, beyond their human suit.
+It is something beautiful and good and true, something instant and obvious and always present.
+See, beyond our human suits, we are pure love, just as Plato described it.
+A platonic soulmate is someone who you effortlessly see, beyond their human suit.

 I remember a dream I had when I was eight years old.
-There was a line of girls vying for a boy’s attention.
+A queue of girls lined up vying for a boy’s attention.
 The boy stood at the head of the line, and as each girl approached they batted their eyes or made alluring postures.
-When it was my time to approach, instead of flirting or trying to win his attention, I just pulled out my inner self and laid it down on the floor, inviting him to do the same, so that side by side we could see if our insides fit together.
+When my time came to approach, instead of flirting or trying to win his attention, I just pulled out my inner self and laid it down on the floor.
+Inviting him to do the same we could see, side by side, if our insides fit together.

-It is so lucky to find another who fits together with you—making you greater, making you one pure expression of Love—regardless of your jagged human edges.
+Those who find one that fits as a soulmate is so fortunate.
+They make you greater, one pure expression of Love—regardless of your jagged human edges.
 I can only tell you that it is possible, and that you are intrinsically just as lucky as I am.
-And when your soulmate shows up, it won’t matter how long it took, because clearly they were always here anyway.
+And when your soulmate shows up, you won’t care how long it took, because clearly they were always here anyway.

-I can’t offer you a pathway to find a soulmate.
+I can’t offer you a pathway to finding a platonic soulmate.
 I don’t know why I have been gifted so much angelic love.
-I don’t know why some people don’t get to have this experience of mirroring so directly that we are just pure love under all our human foibles.
+Likewise, I don’t know why some people don’t get to have this experience of mirroring so directly that we are just pure love under all our human foibles.

-2019 is going to be a year of actualization for each and every one of us.
+2019 will be a year of actualization for each and every one of us.
 This is a year for risk and for courage and to know that you are pure love.
 And that will find its own expression.

 Be bold.
 Be unmanageable.
-Be clear that you are pure love, regardless of how painful or challenging or stuck your human suit seems to you.
+And be clear that you are pure love, regardless of how painful or challenging or stuck your human suit seems to you.
 I have designed an introductory self-awareness course: Fear Your Mind to help you access the deep love and peace and abounds within.